-Tips for catching Yellowtail Fish, Best time of Year, Lure Choice, Landing more Fish, Yellowtail Jack not Tuna
+How to Catch Yellowtail Fish, Best time Yellowtail Fishing, Lure Choice, Landing more Fish, Yellowtail is a Jack not Tuna

 Yellowtail are the most popular target fish for the Southern California sportfishing fleet from San Diego on down the Baja Peninsula and North to Channel Islands.
 Although Yellowtail typically run 10 to 20 pounds, they can reach an enormous 79 lbs as was caught in 1991 at Alijos Rocks, Baja a popular fishing destination of San Diego's charter fleet.

 Yellowtail are a favorite target game fish to catch and eat for many anglers.
 This fishing article is a collection of tips I have put together after catching and observing other San Diego fisherman catching this beautiful and courageous big game fighting fish.
 My goal is to help fisherman of all levels and ages coming to fish San Diego or Southern California party boats land more of these explosive and legendary fish while conserving the fishery by not taking small fish.

 Yellowtail or "Mossbacks" as some fisherman call the lunkers are epic fighters and pound for pound one of the best fighting local game fish.
 Yellowtail on a line are explosive fighters making them a favorite target for local skippers.
 This is hands down my favorite fish when eaten fresh (best within the first three days of being caught) otherwise it can turn "gamey" imo.
 They are also excellent when served fresh as Hamachi (Sashimi with a cocktail sauce).

 Contrary to popular belief the California Yellowtail is in the Jack family of fish and is NOT a tuna